pepordev/ConsoleExperienceClassic/README.md

 ### Cursor Navigation

-When UI frames are open (Character, Spellbook, Bags, etc.), the cursor navigation system automatically activates:
+When UI frames are open (Character, Spellbook, Bags, Mailbox, Trainer, Profession frames, etc.), the cursor navigation system automatically activates:
 - Use D-pad to move between interactive elements
 - A button to select/click
-- B button to cancel/close
+- B button to cancel/close (or use items/unequip in some contexts)
+- X button to pickup/bind items and spells
 - The cursor will automatically wrap around grids (e.g., inventory bags)
+- **Dropdown Menus**: When you click a dropdown, the cursor automatically navigates through all dropdown options
+- **Enhanced Tooltips**: Hover over any element to see detailed information with controller button action prompts

 ### Placing Spells/Items